deeplearning4j/deeplearning4j/gpu.md

 This code will allow to cache up to 6GB of GPU RAM (it doesn’t mean that it WILL allocate that much though), and each individually cached memory chunk for both host and GPU memory might be up to 1GB in size.

-Since the cache in Nd4j works has a «reuse» paradigm, such high values don’t mean anything bad.
+Since the cache in ND4J works employs a «reuse» paradigm, those high values don’t mean anything bad.
 Only memory chunks that were allocated for your app might be cached for future reuse.

 ## Setting Environment Variables BACKEND_PRIORITY_CPU and BACKEND_PRIORITY_GPU

 If set the Environment Variables BACKEND_PRIORITY_CPU BACKEND_PRIORITY_GPU can determine wether GPU or CPU backend is used.
 To use set BACKEND_PRIORITY_CPU and BACKEND_PRIORITY_GPU to integers.
 The highest value determines what backend is used.

-## How it works after all?
+## How Does It Work After All?

-CUDA backend has few design differences if compared to native backend, caused by GPU vs x86 differences.
+The CUDA backend has few design differences if compared to native backend, because of differences between GPUs and x86.

-Here's highlights for approaches used:
+Here are the highlights:

-- CUDA backend heavily relies on various memory caches.
+- The CUDA backend heavily relies on various memory caches.
     * Each memory chunk is allocated once, and after released from JVM context, we put it to the cache for further reuse.
     * ShapeInfo & TAD cache are using GPU device constant memory for faster access from kernel context.
 - Kernels are "atomic": one Op = one pre-compiled kernel (in most of cases)